bassrehab/bassrehab.github.io/_posts/2024-01-16-big-data-approximate-calculations.md

 The embrace of approximation techniques marks a shift in big data analytics.
 By accepting a calculated level of imprecision, we gain the ability to analyze datasets of previously unmanageable size and complexity, unlocking insights that would otherwise remain computationally out of reach.

 Big data calculations traditionally involve exact computations, where every data point is processed to yield precise results.
 This approach is comprehensive but can be highly resource-intensive and slow, especially as data volumes increase.
 In contrast, approximate calculations leverage statistical and probabilistic methods to deliver results that are close enough to the exact values but require significantly less computational power and time.
-Here’s a practical example comparing the two approaches:
+Here's a practical example comparing the two approaches:

 ## Example: Calculating Average Customer Spend in Retail